 Examples of kinase inhibitor therapy include

-- PCI-32765.
-PCI-32765 is an orally administered BTK inhibitor that is in phase II clinical trials for CLL where significant durable remissions have been observed with single agent activity and it has shown a very favorable side-effect profile.
-Efforts to combine PCI-32765 with other agents such as bendamustine (Treanda®) or ofatumumab (Arzerra®) are ongoing.
+- Ibrutinib (PCI-32765).
+Ibrutinib is an orally administered BTK inhibitor that is in phase II clinical trials for CLL where significant durable remissions have been observed with single agent activity and it has shown a very favorable side-effect profile.
+Efforts to combine ibrutinib with other agents such as bendamustine (Treanda®) or ofatumumab (Arzerra®) are ongoing.
 Phase III studies are being planned for this agent.
 This agent does cause temporary lymphocytosis (high lymphocyte count) when given by itself but this has not been shown to have any significant clinical consequence.

-- GS-1101 (CAL-101).
-GS-1101 is an orally administered PI3-kinase inhibitor that is in phase II clinical trials for CLL where significant durable remissions have been observed with single agent activity.
-Efforts to combine GS-1101 with other agents such as Treanda, rituximab (Rituxan®), or Arzerra are ongoing.
+- Idelalisib (GS-1101, CAL-101).
+Idelalisib is an orally administered PI3-kinase inhibitor that is in phase II clinical trials for CLL where significant durable remissions have been observed with single agent activity.
+Efforts to combine idelalisib with other agents such as Treanda, rituximab (Rituxan®), or Arzerra are ongoing.
 Phase III studies are being planned for this agent.
 This agent also causes temporary lymphocytosis (high lymphocyte count) when given by itself but this has not been shown to have any significant clinical consequence.

 - Flavopiridol.
 Flavopiridol is a CDK inhibitor being studied in people with high-risk genetic features whose CLL has responded to few, if any, standard treatments.
 It is being studied to treat CLL or prolymphocytic leukemia arising from CLL that is refractory to fludarabine.